emissary-ingress/emissary/docs/dev-portal/README.md

 **Important:** The `/.ambassador-internal/openapi-docs` path is _not_ from the root of the microservice, it's from the root of the path exposed via Ambassador.

+### Access control

+Since the `.ambassador-internal` paths are publicly exposed, they are restricted via access control.
+A `Secret` is created for the Ambassador Pro service account, and it is used to generate a shared secret that needs to be provided using `X-Ambassador-Internal-Auth` HTTP header in order to access paths of form `*/.ambassador-internal/*`.
+This is implemented by the `apro-internal-access` service.

 ## Dev Portal Web Server

 API endpoints: